Apple's book, film services go dark in China

 In March, regulations came into effect that prohibit foreign ownership and joint ventures in online publishing and stipulate that all content be stored on servers in China.
 The move sparked fear of greater curbs on foreign businesses.

-In an effort to shape public opinion, President Xi Jinping’s government has implemented an unprecedented tightening of internet and media controls and sought to codify the policy within the law, a campaign that critics say ignores human rights and is a burden for business.
+In an effort to shape public opinion online, President Xi Jinping’s government has implemented an unprecedented tightening of internet controls and sought to codify the policy within the law, a campaign that critics say ignores human rights and is a burden for business.

-Earlier this month, the U.S. labeled China’s internet censorship a trade barrier in a report for the first time since 2013, saying worsening online restrictions are damaging the business of U.S. companies.

-Officials say internet restrictions are needed to ensure security in the face of rising threats such as terrorism and foreign ideology that could destabilize China.

-Additional reporting by Beijing Newsroom, Julia Love in San Francisco and James Pearson in Seoul; Editing by Ryan Woo and Nick Macfie
+Reporting by Paul Carsten; Additional reporting by Beijing Newsroom and Julia Love in San Francisco; Editing by Michael Perry